Tugcga/GES-ImportExport/README.md

 * No animations, skinning data and other rigs
 * Does not support import *.ges files, only export it
-* Works only with Blender 2.82, because there are some API difference between 2.82 and 2.81
+* Works only with Blender 2.83, because there are some difference in object properties between 2.82 and 2.83

 ## How to use